2023 Solar Incentives Guide for Granby, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar system may qualify for exemptions on both sales and property tax.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you exclude the value that solar panels add when calculating property taxes on your home.
+- Tax Exemptions: Your solar system might qualify for exemptions on both sales and property tax.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions let you exclude the value that solar panels add when calculating property taxes on your house.

-- Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar system.
-Counties or states will also offer limited-time rebates at various times.
-If you receive a rebate, that amount will usually be deducted from your total price before tax credits are calculated.
+- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
+Counties or states will also sometimes offer limited-time rebates.
+The value of a rebate will usually be deducted from the total price before any tax credits are calculated.

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-Your local Granby solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Granby solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more may be offered at the state and local level.
-The incentives — which may be provided by your county or municipality, or by the state of Connecticut — may be offered for only a limited time, or on an ongoing basis.
+Some solar incentives are often also offered at the local or state level.
+Similar to federal incentives, these could include tax credits, rebates and more.
+These incentives — which may be handled by your county or municipality, or by the state of Connecticut — could be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Granby